edouardpineau/infoCatVAE/README.md

 Let d be the dimension of the latent space such that ∃ δ ∈ N s.t. d = K.δ.

-Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that {μc}^K_{c=1} ∈ Rd and μc.μc′ = 0.
+Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that μc ∈ Rd and μc.μc′ = 0.
 We inspire from subspace clustering assumptions and propose ∀c ∈ {1...K} we propose:

 \mu_c=\{\lambda.\mathds{1}_{j \in \llbracket {c\times \delta:(c+1) \times \delta} \llbracket} \}_{j=1}^{d}